-The College of Liberal Arts and Sciences offers curricula leading to majors in over twenty areas of study.
+The College of Liberal Arts and Sciences offers curricula leading to majors in over 20 areas of study.
 The major consists of not fewer than 24 semester hours of courses taken in one department, or in an approved interdepartmental program, including not fewer than 20 semester hours in courses above the freshman level.
 All of the departmental and interdepartmental curricula require a nucleus of general education courses in humanities, social sciences, and sciences.
-Each student in the College must declare a major in one of the following fields: administration of criminal justice (interdepartmental); biochemistry; biology; chemistry; computer science; computer information systems; economics; English; foreign languages (French, German, Spanish); environmental science (with options in biology, chemistry, and physics); history; individualized major program; international studies; mathematics; medical technology (interdepartmental, biology and chemistry); philosophy; physics; political science; psychology; religious studies; social work; sociology.
+Each student in the College must declare a major in one of the following fields: biochemistry; biology; chemistry; computer science; computer information systems; economics; English; environmental science (with options in biology, chemistry, and physics); history; interdisciplinary major program; international studies; mathematics; medical laboratory science (interdepartmental, biology and chemistry); philosophy; physics; political science; psychology; religious studies; social work; sociology; world languages (French, Spanish).

 Secondary Education Curricula

 Students who wish to prepare for a teaching career in the secondary schools may fulfill the requirements for a teaching certificate while working on a degree program in the College of Liberal Arts and Sciences.
 Certification requirements are independent of graduation requirements; students may graduate, as long as they have met the graduation requirements of the University, the College, and their department, without being certified.
 Requirements for certification are added to those for graduation, but, in most cases, the student may meet certification requirements through planned use of elective hours.
 Secondary education requirements are outlined in detail in the College of Education and Health Sciences section of this catalog.